uPortal-contrib/uPortal-contrib.github.io/intake-process.md

 *   Sub-project shall be hosted with the other uPortal sub-projects, currently at GitHub.
 *   GitHub docs are used in lieu of a project website.

+<a name="meta"></a>
+## Meta

+<a name="versioning"></a>
+#### Versioning

+Semantically versioned.

+Fixes that do not change the process are patch-level changes.
+Changes beyond fixes are minor-level changes.
+Changes that amount to a new, incompatible process are major changes.